rndr/aioimport/README.md

 async def my_work() -> None:
-    await aioimport.import_module("naughty")  # will asynchronously import module import naughty  # will be instantaneous since `naughty` is already in `sys.modules` await aioimport.reload(naughty)  # and you can asynchronously modules too
+    await aioimport.import_module("naughty")  # will asynchronously import module import naughty  # will be instantaneous since `naughty` is already in `sys.modules` await aioimport.reload(naughty)  # and you can asynchronously reload modules too
 ```

 ### How it works